jonelo/jacksum/README.md

 ## History

-Jacksum went to live and to the public in July 2002 on sourcefore.net, it moved to GitHub in Sept 2021.
+Jacksum went to live and to the public in July 2002 on sourcefore.net.
+Starting with version 3.0.0 it moved its repo to GitHub in Sept 2021.

 ## License